muath211/Project/README.md

 Running The App Locally

 -prerequisite :
-	maven should be installed on your environment and maven home should be addd to env varialbes.
+	maven should be installed on your environment and maven home should be addd to env variables.

 The following command should be executed and it will quickly compile and run the application.
 $ mvn spring-boot:run